Personal, Social, Health and Economic Education (PSHEE)

 As pupils learn to recognise, develop and communicate their qualities, skills and attitudes, they build knowledge, confidence and self-esteem and make the most of their abilities.
 As they explore similarities and differences between people and discuss social and moral dilemmas, they learn to deal with challenges and accommodate diversity in all its forms.
 The world is full of complex and sometimes conflicting values.
 Personal wellbeing helps pupils explore this complexity and reflect on and clarify their own values and attitudes.
 They identify and articulate feelings and emotions, learn to manage new or difficult situations positively and form and maintain effective relationships with a wide range of people.
 Personal wellbeing makes a major contribution to the promotion of personal development.

-CITIZENSHIP AND PSHEE IN KS3 AND KS4
+PSHEE IN KS3 AND KS4

 Outside speakers such as the Police Schools Involvement Unit are also welcomed in to speak to classes.